Imaginativeone-JavaScript/James-Moore-Functional-Programming-Section-03/Section-03-Notes.md

     }
     ```

-    How can I update this meal record without mutating it?
+    How can I add a Calorie Count to this meal record without mutating it?

+    One of the simplest approaches is to make a new meal, copy the properties from the original meal, and then adding/updating the properties that need changes.

+    For example,

   - [ ] 14.
 Updating arrays, in an immutable way 10min
   - [ ] 15.
 Summarize information in an array 9min